iRobot Roomba 671 robotic vacuum cleaner review

 This lack of power is somewhat overcome by using dual brushes and it’s patented 3-Stage Cleaning System.
 However, it’s worth bearing suction power in mind when buying a robovac.

-The Roomba 671 doesn’t map spaces and therefore can’t stop, recharge and restart in a similar position.
+As the iRobot Roomba 671 doesn’t map spaces, it can’t stop, recharge and restart in a similar position.
 Instead, it continues until the battery is low or the entire floor is vacuumed.

 If having only 3 modes seems restrictive, then it’s probably best to look at other units.
 We’d argue the 3 modes are all you’ll need and want.